house9/jquery-iframe-auto-height/README.markdown

 ### Options

+* callback: function
-* callback : function, default empty function
+  * Default empty function
   * Optionally define a callback function (in this case inline) that will do something with the callbackObject.newFrameHeight value.
 This can for instance be used with easyXDM to alert another domain that the frame has changed height.
 (See http://github.com/oyvindkinsey/easyXDM.)
   * Example: `$('iframe').iframeAutoHeight({callback: function(callbackObject){alert(callbackObject.newFrameHeight);}});`
-* debug : boolean, default:false
+* debug: boolean
+  * Default is false
   * Will log some internal information to the console, if available
   * Example: `$('iframe').iframeAutoHeight({debug: true})`
-* heightOffset : integer, default:0
+* heightOffset: integer
+  * Default is 0
   * Unit is pixels
   * Optionally add some buffer to the bottom
   * Example: `$('iframe').iframeAutoHeight({heightOffset: 20});`
-* minHeight : integer, default:0
+* minHeight: integer
+  * Default is 0
   * Unit is pixels
   * Sets the iframe height to this value if the calculated value is less
   * Example: `$('iframe').iframeAutoHeight({minHeight: 200});`